Guy Verhofstadt: Non-profit organizations

 Since 2011, Verhofstadt has written monthly commentaries on strategic spotlights for Project Syndicate, an international media organization.

 Political positions

 Iraq War

 Verhofstadt opposed the American-led invasion of Iraq.
 In 2005, during a meeting with U.S. President George W. Bush, Verhofstadt said: "The time has come to draw a line under the tensions of the recent past.
 It makes little sense to continue arguing about who was right and who was wrong."

+Arab–Israeli conflict

+As prime minister, Verhofstadt supported "ethical diplomacy", international law and multilateralism, as well as Louis Michel's équidistance policy in the Arab–Israeli conflict.
+Relations with Israel improved after Verhofstadt's government in 2003 weakened the so-called genocide law, under which Ariel Sharon could have been tried in Belgium for the Sabra and Shatila massacre.
+The 2001 Belgian EU presidency semester was considered cautious on the matter.

+In 2024, during the Israeli invasion of the Gaza Strip, Verhofstadt called for a "ceasefire now".

 Bahraini uprising

 Verhofstadt condemned the killings of protesters during Bahrain's pro-democracy uprising in 2011.
 He said: "Protestors were killed, tortured and imprisoned.
 These incidents need to be properly investigated and brought to justice - not swept under the carpet.
 Until this has happened, I fully agree that the Formula One Grand Prix should not return to Bahrain."

 Catalan independence

 In 2017, Verhofstadt opposed the Catalan independence referendum, but also denounced Spain's use of violence.
 Verhofstadt said that "referendum lacked basic democratic legitimacy".
 According to Verhofstadt, the former Catalan president Carles Puigdemont "left Catalonia in chaos and devastation".